phaustin/jupyterhub_basics/README.md

 - run jupyterhub in a container
 - enable 'dummy authenticator' for testing
 - run users in their own containers
+- mount a volume name jupyterhub-user-username for each user

 It does not:

-- enable persistent storage for users or the hub
 - run the proxy in its own container

-## if you don't want to build the images
+## to skip building the images

 cd jupyterhub_basics/examples/simple
 docker-compose pull notebook